tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 See more details at "[How to test prevention of attacks](http://www.ipgeoblock.com/codex/#how-to-test-prevention-of-attacks 'Codex | IP Geo Block')".

-= I was locked down.
+= I'm locked out!
 What shall I do? =

 You can find the "**Emergent Functionality**" code section near the bottom of `ip-geo-block.php`.
 This code block can be activated by replacing `/*` (opening multi-line comment) at the top of the line to `//` (single line comment), or `*` at the end of the line to `*/` (closing multi-line comment).